HouseOfDexter/zeeRobotMazeLogic/README.md

 AFTERMATH:

 We weren't able to get the Robot through the maze.
 The problem was a timing issue, with 3 UltraSonic sensors, we had a delay of about 1000 ms with 3 sensors going.
 Unfortunately the Arduino boards do not have an OS or multiple cores, this causes everything to be on a single thread.
 Coded around everything but the sensors inherent delay in reading the Ultra Sonic pulse.
 The robot was also slowed down, but then the robot had a torque problem with the DC motors.
 If done again, would definately not use the HC SR04 Ultra Sensors.
 There's just to much of a delay in the sensors to use for navigation.
 They make fine sensors for obstical avoidance.
-A Laser Range Finder would be used if done again.
+We will use Piano Wire to feel where the walls are.
+When the wire touches the wall it will cause the wire to bend and close a circuit, letting us know if we are next to a wall or opening.